Live Chat Now

 • Math skills: Billers may be required to utilize math skills in a variety of ways as they work on patient accounts and provide financial updates to both patients and their colleagues.

-• Analytical skills: Involving critical thinking and problem-solving, this skill comes into play when billers need to find errors in patient billing, understand insurance claims or review their patients’ financial histories.
+• Analytical skills: Involving critical thinking and problem-solving, this skill comes into play when billers need to find errors in the billing process, understand insurance claims or review their patients’ financial histories.

 • Customer service: Strong customer service skills allow billers to maintain professionalism when discussing patients’ accounts or navigating difficult situations.
-Skills like empathy and active listening are essential here.
+Strong interpersonal and communication skills like empathy and active listening are essential here.

-• Attention to detail: Strong organizational skills and the ability to pay attention to the small details are crucial soft skills for medical coding and billing specialists, as this job requires thorough documentation of procedures, claims and invoicing.
+• Attention to detail: Strong organizational skills and the ability to pay attention to the small details are crucial soft, or professional, skills for medical coding and billing specialists, as this job requires thorough documentation of procedures, claims and invoicing.

-• Ethics and Integrity: Like all other medical professionals, billers must exercise discretion and act ethically when working with patient data and protect patient confidentiality as required by law.
+• Ethics and Integrity: Like all other professionals working in patient care environments, billers must exercise discretion and act ethically when working with patient records and protect patient confidentiality as required by law.

 Medical Billing Specialist Career Outlook

 The job growth outlook for medical billing specialists continues to look positive.
-The BLS projects employment of medical records specialists (which includes medical billing specialists) to grow 7% from 2021 to 2031, with 14,900 job openings each year, on average, over this period.1 This growth is projected on a national level and local growth will vary by location.
-This projection is not specific to DeVry graduates and may include earners at all stages of their careers.
+The BLS projects employment of medical records specialists to grow 8% from 2022 to 2032, with 15,000 job openings each year, on average, over this period.1 This growth is projected on a national level and local growth will vary by location.
+This projection is not specific to DeVry graduates and may include earners at all stages of their careers and not just entry-level.

-Prepare to Pursue a Career as a Medical Billing Specialist at DeVry
+Considering a Career as a Medical Billing Specialist?

 Filter Blog Post Category